evolvingstuff/MetaList/docs/design_principles.md

   * Knows how to handle selecting items/subitems, and even sets of those
 * PubSub
+  * Messages are used for web components to communicate,
+* Pagination
-  * Messages are used for web components to communicate, but not inside of an individual component.
+  * Chooses how large of a window to request from server, as well as when that window needs to change but not inside of an individual component.

 ### Assumptions